dusanmsk/zigbee2udp/orangepi/OrangePIiOne.md

+# work in progress and maybe never be finished

 # how to install on orangepi one

 It is not possible to run docker on orangepi when using overlayroot so docker-compose is not an option.